 One of the most memorable pitches I ever heard was from a brother-sister writing team.
 They handled themselves well in the room for the first few minutes as we got to know each other, but when they started pitching their romantic comedy, I got more and more uncomfortable.
 At one point, they looked lovingly into each other’s eyes and leaned in for a tender, heartfelt, almost-kiss that signified the end of the first act.
 I ended the meeting before they pitched the climax of the story.

 Of course, I’m not really worried that you are going to sweat through a couch or kiss your sister.
 I am concerned that you may be committing some of the more subtle deal-breakers without knowing it.
 After all, it’s not like buyers will be taking you aside after the meeting to give you criticism and feedback like, “Hey, just so you know, you talk too fast.”
-However, if you can avoid the deal-breakers I’ve described, your pitch will have a much better chance.
+However, if you can avoid the deal-breakers I’ve described, you will find much more success in pitch meetings.